About Beachwood

 Jail & Inmate Records

-Cleveland houses the Cuyahoga County Corrections Center, which serves as the primary detention facility for the entire county.
+Cleveland houses the Cuyahoga County Corrections Center, which is the primary detention facility for the entire county.
 When someone arrives at the facility, staff complete the booking process through fingerprinting, photographing, and recording personal details.
 Residents searching for information about inmates can turn to Cuyahoga County's online lookup tool.
 Those planning visits need to schedule ahead and follow specific guidelines governing how many people can visit and for how long.

 Arrest Records